irlanrobson/irlanrobson.github.io/_posts/2019-09-19-time of impact between two moving AABBs.md

 ![Mesh file format on a text editor](/assets/separating_2.png) {: refdef}

-If t1 or t2 can be computed, the formulas for the (positive) TOIs along an axis depend on the sign of d along that axis and the positions of the intervals.
+If $t_1$ or $t_2$ can be computed, the formulas for the (positive) TOIs along an axis depend on the sign of $d$ along that axis and the positions of the intervals.
 So there are a few if checks to ensure the resulting TOI is positive.
-Otherwise, if we can't compute the TOIs for that axis they will be set to the minimum or maximum possible TOI, that is, 0 or 1.
+Otherwise, if we can't compute the TOIs for that axis they will be set to the minimum or maximum possible TOI, that is, $0$ or $1$.

-If we can't compute t2 for an axis, we check if the interval B is moving away from interval A. If it is the AABBs are clearly separated on that axis and we can quit the algorithm.
+If we can't compute $t_2$ for an axis, we check if the interval $B$ is moving away from interval $A$.
+If it is the AABBs are clearly separated on that axis and we can quit the algorithm.

-If we can compute t1 for an axis, then we can check if it exceeds the maximum possible TOI: 1.
-If it does, then the AABB B is separated along the direction and we can quit the algorithm returning false.
+If we can compute $t_1$ for an axis, then we can check if it exceeds the maximum possible TOI: $1$.
+If it does, then the AABB $B$ is separated along the direction and we can quit the algorithm returning false.

 {:refdef: style="text-align: center;"}
 ![Mesh file format on a text editor](/assets/separating_3.png) {: refdef}

-Now that we have computed t1 and t2 for each axis, we need to find the TOI at the *largest distance B can travel before overlapping*.
+Now that we have computed $t_1$ and $t_2$ for each axis, we need to find the TOI at the *largest distance B can travel before overlapping*.
 This is the output TOI if the AABBs will touch during the motion.
-This means taking the maximum of all t1 values.
+This means taking the maximum of all $t_1$ values.

-We also need to find the minimum TOI at which B ends overlapping A, choosing the minimum of all t2 values.
+We also need to find the minimum TOI at which $B$ ends overlapping $A$, choosing the minimum of all $t_2$ values.

-With t1 and t2, we can test whether the AABBs will overlap during the motion.
+With $t_1$ and $t_2$, we can test whether the AABBs will overlap during the motion.
-For this, we check if the maximum TOI at which B begins overlapping A is greater than the minimum TOI at which B ceases overlapping A.
+For this, we check if the maximum TOI at which $B$ begins overlapping $A$ is greater than the minimum TOI at which $B$ ceases overlapping $A$.
 If it is, the AABBs are separated.
 The following picture illustrates this idea.
-As before, it uses lines for representing maximum t1 and minimum t2.
+As before, it uses lines for representing maximum $t_1$ and minimum $t_2$.

 {:refdef: style="text-align: center;"}
 ![Mesh file format on a text editor](/assets/separating_1.png)